monocode/MonoCode-Forms/README.md

 XLabs Users
 -----------
 Don't be afraid to use MonoCode-Forms it is same with XLabs's current repository.
-But, We are trying to solve issues fast as we can.
+But, We are trying to solve issues as fast as we can.
 We didn't change the Namepaces yet thats mean you can use MonoCode-Forms with zero-change!
-Just remove XLabs.Forms packages in your projects and install MonoCode.Forms packages.
+Just remove XLabs.Forms packages from your projects and install MonoCode.Forms packages.

 If there is any urgent issue about XLabs or MonoCode please [open an issue](https://github.com/monocode/MonoCode-Forms/issues/new).
 We will try to fix it asap!